nadia-eecs/cs1b/hw/hw01/README.md

 ## Files to work on
 - `src/circle.h` and implement the necessary function headers therein
-- `src/circle.hpp` and implement the necessary function definitions therein
+- `src/circle.cpp` and implement the necessary function definitions therein
 - `src/hw01.cpp` to implement your driver code to test during development

 ## Compiling and Running the Program
-To run the program type the following shell command:
+To run the program first compile the function definition file `circle.cpp` and save the output executable as `circle.o`.
+Then you must link the file to the driver `hw01.cpp` main function that you use to test whether your code works by typing the following shell command:

+`g++ -c circle.cpp -o circle.o`
-`g++ hw01.cpp -o hw01`
+`g++ hw01.cpp -o hw01 circle.o`

 This will compile your `hw01.cpp` and will save and executable as `hw01` in the same directory.
 Notice that `hw01.cpp` will depend on the function definitions in `circle.h` which you should not forget to `#include "circle.h"` to test your code.
 Use `hw01.cpp` as a driver to test edge cases.